snabbco/snabb/README.md

 The code does not currently support the main Lua implementation, only LuaJIT.
 It used to support [luaffi](https://github.com/jmckaskill/luaffi) but this has not kept up with LuaJIT ffi features.
 At some point I intend to support Lua directly, but this will be after the API has stabilised.

 ARM (soft or hard float), x86 or AMD64 and PPC architectures are supported; intend to support MIPS in future.
-Either glibc or [Musl libc](http://www.musl-libc.org/) or uClibc should work.
+Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had less testing, and it has a lot of configuration options, in particular it will not work correctly without largefile support.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

+For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT) and (partially tested) OSX 64 bit.
+Other 32 bit architectures of NetBSD eg ARM should work if supported by LuaJIT as it is clean and portable.
+Other BSDs like FreeBSD should work at least in 64 bits, they may need 32 bit filesystem fixes in 32 bit mode, and there may be some other fixes needed.

 ## new features planned soon
 netfilter, dhcp, selinux, NetBSD rump kernel support.

 ## Release notes
-0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, initial NetBSD support.
+0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, initial BSD and OSX support.

 0.6 adds support for raw sockets, BPF, seccomp mode 2 (syscall filtering), capabilities, feature tests, plus bug fixes.